 What to ask yourself before Breast Augmentation Surgery

 Before having the procedure, you should sit down with your plastic surgeon and go over all the details of your breast augmentation surgery.
 Your surgeon will listen to your needs and what you envision in size, shape, and projection of the breast, as well as any issues associated with nipple appearance, and create a customized treatment plan for you.

-Below are some of the most commonly asked questions Dr. White hears from patients about plastic surgery and breast augmentation.
+Below are some of the most commonly asked questions Dr. White hears from patients about plastic surgery and our breast augmentation Miami.

 Frequently Asked Questions

 How old do I have to be to get breast augmentation?